Affordable Care Act Issues Physicians Need to Know

 - Marketplace-based health plans are obligated to submit drug lists to the Marketplace.
 Plans sold outside of the Marketplace must provide drug lists to the state, and multi-state plans must submit their drug lists to the federal Office of Personnel Management for review.

-Health plans are required to have in place a process to ensure that enrollees have access to clinically-appropriate drugs that are prescribed by a provider but are not included on the plan’s drug list.
+Health plans are required to have in place an exceptions process to ensure that enrollees have access to clinically-appropriate drugs that are prescribed by a provider but are not included on the plan’s drug list.

 Patients should contact their plan for specific guidance on accessing non-covered drugs.
 The general Marketplace-recommended process is as follows: